Here at Express Writers, we’re all about quality, at every level.

 We break the mold, because as a writing agency, we completely skip even offering the levels that many of our competitors start at.
 Keep reading to learn more about these levels, see real-time examples, and find out why I built my agency this way.

 When I created my writing agency back in 2011 (see our values), I had one key fundamental: discovering writers who had a real talent for writing.
 If they loved doing it, I always found a matching level of quality in their work.
 Then, my goal was to perfect my team and process, and train and mentor my team members in new SEO and content trends and tactics, so that I could grow my company into one that was writing and creating the best content on the web.

 It has been hard as heck to keep that standard high.

 The entrance tests I’ve written for our interviewees rule out all but 2% of our applicants, on average, today: and even after they pass my tests, there’s yet another test to see if they have reliability and ethics.

 But if there’s anything I stay firm on, it’s these very standards.
 We don’t create crap content.
-We won’t.
-We take standards seriously,
+We continuously take these standards seriously.

 We Are the First Ones Adapting to Trends

 As the company’s chief executive officer, I’m the first one sharpening my skills day-to-day.
 I’ve been named a top 50 content marketer, have written a bestseller on online writing, and maintain The Write Podcast as well as a Twitter chat.